harrison-martin/RiverWalk/README.md

 The only other step you need to do ahead of time is to specify the directory in which you will work.
 Modify the exportDirectory = '' line such that it points to an actual directory on your computer.
 Then, in that directory, create a new folder for each of your entries in the "TitlingForRuns" variable at the top under experimental variables.
 Then you should be able to hit Run and start generating results!

-# do a paragraph describing the code, summary, etc. no dependency. matlab code.

 # License statement
 GNU GPL (General Public License) v3.0.
 https://choosealicense.com/licenses/gpl-3.0/#